-- The Default Liquidity Requirement (DLR) across the ASX CCPs.
-The DLR for ASX Clear (Futures) is the amount required to cover the estimated payment obligations for the CCP in the event of the joint default of the two largest participants (and their affiliates, as measured by payment obligations to the CCP) under the stressed market conditions envisaged in the CCP's liquidity stress test (see CCP Standard 7.8).
-The DLR is estimated by summing: - the aggregate cash margin requirement of the two largest participants and their affiliates, used to cover payment obligations associated with variation margin or the close-out of positions in normal market conditions - additional payment obligations that would be required to meet variation margin or cash flows on the close-out of positions in extreme but plausible market conditions - an adjustment for the variation margin payable by, or due to, those participants (see CCP Standard 7.8).
+- The DLR across the ASX CCPs.
+The DLR for ASX Clear (Futures) is the amount required to cover the estimated payment obligations for the CCP in the event of the joint default of the two largest participants (as measured by payment obligations to the CCP) and their affiliates under the stressed market conditions envisaged in the CCP's liquidity stress test (see CCP Standard 7.8).
+The DLR is estimated by summing: - the aggregate margin requirement of the two largest participants and their affiliates, used to cover payment obligations associated with variation margin or the close-out of positions in normal market conditions - additional payment obligations that would be required to meet variation margin or cash flows on the close-out of positions in extreme but plausible market conditions - an adjustment for the variation margin payable by, or due to, those participants (see CCP Standard 7.8).

-The calculation of ASX Clear's DLR is described in Appendix A1.1, CCP Standard 7.3.
+The calculation of ASX Clear (Futures)' DLR is described in Appendix A1.1, CCP Standard 7.3.

 An 'ordinary liquidity requirement'.
 This is intended to cover day-to-day liquidity requirements, such as the return of margin to participants, and is specified as a percentage of the ASXCC investment portfolio.
+This portfolio comprises both CCPs' default funds as well as the cash margins posted at both CCPs.
 This is calibrated to the maximum margin outflow in normal market conditions in the ASXCC cash collateral portfolio (as a percentage of portfolio value) over the previous 12 months and is reviewed annually.